 - 1. Shut down the computer. - 2.
-Remove the battery from the computer. - 3.
-Connect the AC adapter to the computer, and then plug it into an AC outlet. - Turn on the computer. - If the power lights turn on, the AC adapter is working properly. - If the power lights remain off, the AC adapter is not functioning and should be replaced.
+Remove the battery (see Inserting or removing the battery on page 38). - Turn the computer right-side up, then connect the AC adapter to the computer, and then plug it into an AC outlet. - Turn on the computer. - If the power lights turn on, the AC adapter is working properly. - If the power lights remain off, the AC adapter is not functioning and should be replaced.